Ammar-Asim-23/markify/README.md

 Install Docker Desktop

+First go to [replicate.com](https://replicate.com/) and register with your Github Account.

+Create an API Key and insert it in markify/product/ai_models/ad_generator.py in place of os.environ["REPLICATE_API_TOKEN"]

 Use this command in cli
 `docker run --rm -it -p 3000:80 -p 2525:25 rnwood/smtp4dev`

 Setup a python enviroment and install requirements.txt .

 Then run command